 If anyone can help out more with this rhyme, or can confirm the meaning in English, please comment below.

 This article was posted on Friday, November 24th, 2006 at 12:43 pm and is filed under Countries & Cultures, Italian, Italian Nursery Rhymes, Italy, Languages, Nursery Rhymes, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply